Vic-ai/devops-challenge/README.md

 1. clone [this repository](https://github.com/Vic-ai/devops-python-sample-app)

 ## Instructions
-The goal is to deploy our application in the form of a docker image onto the necessary infrastructure you will define with terraform.
+Deploy our application in the form of a docker image onto the necessary infrastructure you will define with terraform.
 AWS is the target cloud provider.
 You should be able to get all the way up to creating the plan for terraform.
 When we pair to review your code we will provide you aws keys to use; Feel free to test deploying this into your personal AWS account to verify it's functionality until then.

 To get started:
 1. Fork this repository into your own github account and then clone it locally.
 When you're code is ready you'll submit a pull-request to our repository from your fork.
-1. Inside this repo you will find:
-    - An empty `terraform/` folder

 1. Define your infrastructure with terraform in the `terraform/` folder of this repo.
-You will need to provision the following:
+1. You will need to provision the following:
     - A remote backend for the tfstate file.
 Use S3.
     - An AWS ECR repository to push our app image to after it's built.
     - An AWS lightsail container service to deploy ^^.
-    - Outputs the URL of our container service
+    - Output the URL of our container service
-    - When applied, we should be able to curl & browse to the lightsail endpoint.
 1. Build the docker image from the python app you cloned above.
+1. Tag the docker image with the ECR address & push the image to the ECR.
+1. When applied, we should be able to curl & browse to the lightsail endpoint.